If you’re new to

 After Effects Deselect The Pan-Behind Tool

-I’m going to share a quick little tip with you on how to get rid of this feature.
-You can follow along with the video below or read the steps below:
+I’m going to share a quick little tip on how to get rid of this feature.
+You can follow along with the video or read the steps below:

-Now go up to your layer panel and right click on one of the layers and choose Precompose.
-Name the new comp something like “Pan Behind Disabled” or whatever you like
+Now go to your layer panel, right click on one of the layers and choose Precompose.
+Name the new comp something like “Pan Behind Disabled” or whatever you like.

-Here we present to you a collection of some of the best free after effects templates.
-All the links in this article are direct download links.
+I now present to you a collection of some of the best free

-Description: This is a really nice After Effects template that features a portfolio of your work in a very creative way.
-The pack features ten different projects with different animations and styles.
-This template is perfect for showing off your photos, graphics, videos, or whatever else you want.
-The project is fully customizable so you can change the text, colors, and other aspects as needed.
+This template is perfect for showing off your photos, graphics, videos, etc. The project is fully customizable so you can change the text, colors, and other aspects as needed.

-Description: This is a simple and elegant After Effects template that comes with retro credits and an awesome background.
 This is a great project for showing off photos from your vacations or kids growing up.
-You can customize the type of background you want or use one of the other cool backgrounds that come with it.
+You can customize the type of background you want or use one of the many cool backgrounds that come with it.

-Description: This After Effects template features minimalistic animations and a super clean design that allows you to focus on your images without anything distracting from them.
-It’s easy
+This After Effects template features minimalistic animations and a super clean design that allows you to focus on your images without any destractions.